samuel-deng/math4ml_su24/syllabus.md

 ### Problem Sets

 To give you practice and reinforce the concepts learned in class, there will be five weekly problem sets.
 The problem sets will usually have about four to five theoretical problems with an additional coding exercise to reinforce the concepts and develop basic fluency in machine learning packages such as `numpy`, `pandas`, and `sklearn`.
 The problems will be proof-based, but we will aim to develop your mathematical maturity in reading and writing proofs throughout the course.

-Each problem set will be released on Mondays and will cover the material taught in lecture on Monday and Wednesday that week.
+Each problem set will be released on Tuesdays and will cover the material taught in lecture on Monday and Wednesday that week.
 They will be **due the following Thursday at 11:59pm ET.** All problem sets should be submitted to [Gradescope](https://www.gradescope.com/courses/801399) as a PDF file, generated from LaTeX using the provided template files.
 Solutions will be released on Mondays.
 Detailed homework submission instructions can be found in [HW Submission]({{ site.baseurl }}{% link homework.md %})

 This course is intended to prepare students for further courses in machine learning, which all require  typesetting (at least at Columbia).
 LaTeX is also a useful skill to have for future courses or research, and LaTeX documents just look clean. **Because of this, we will require that your assignments be typed in LaTeX to give you practice**; the problem sets in COMS 4771 are hard enough without needing to wrestle LaTeX typesetting issues!
 Resources and a submission template will be provided to learn LaTeX and gently onboard students.